-Upload a user-defined configuration file so that it gets listed in the template and data file lists on the Create Task and Edit Task windows.
+You can upload a user-defined configuration file.
+Configuration files are available in the template and data file lists on the Create Task and Edit Task windows.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > Configuration Update Generator to open a new or an existing portlet. - 2.
-Click Files > Add File.
+- Select Backup & Restore > Device Software Management > Configuration Update Generator to open a new or an existing portlet.

-The Add file dialog box displays.
+- 2. Click Files > Add File.

-- 3. Click Browse to browse and open the configuration file.
+- 3. From the Add file window, click Browse and select the configuration file you want to upload.

-- 4. Click Upload to upload the file.
+- 4. Click Upload.

-- 5. Click OK.
+- 5. Click OK to confirm.

-- 6. Close the Add file dialog box.
+- 6. Close the Add file window.